MapColonies/export-interfaces/README.md

-# ts-npm-package-boilerplate
+# export-interfaces

 After cloning this template, please do the following:
 1. insert secrets to repo secrets for the github actions.
-2. replace every string "ts-npm-package-boilerplate" with your package name.
+2. replace every string "export-interfaces" with your package name.